codethor0/human-behaviour-convergence/docs/blog/0001-rationale.md

 - **Synthetic-only outputs.** The API adds `"ethics": {"synthetic": true, "pii": false}` to every forecast response, a small reminder that we opted out of personal data entirely.
 - **Deterministic seeding.** We lean on deterministic generators (`hbc.forecasting.generate_synthetic_forecast`) so that reviewers can reproduce any forecast just by passing the same region, horizon, and modalities.
 - **Model & Data Card.** The repository includes a [model/data card](../model-data-card.md) that spells out purpose, limitations, non-goals, and misuse mitigations.
 It links directly to [ETHICS.md](../../ETHICS.md) and [SECURITY.md](../../SECURITY.md).
-- **Cache observability.** `/api/cache/status` exposes hits, misses, and TTL configuration so you can inspect the system’s behaviour without digging through logs.
+- **Cache observability.** `/api/cache/status` exposes hits, misses, and TTL configuration so you can inspect the system’s behavior without digging through logs.

 ## Three concrete use cases

 1. **Public health rehearsal.** Suppose you need to evaluate how a synthetic flu outbreak might spread across regions.
 The Explorer can model region-specific horizons and modalities (mobility telemetry, satellite cues) to surface hotspots, all while staying in the synthetic sandbox.
-2. **Mobility planning.** Transportation teams can simulate the impact of adding a new train line by tweaking synthetic mobility modalities and forecasting the behavioural uplift.
+2. **Mobility planning.** Transportation teams can simulate the impact of adding a new train line by tweaking synthetic mobility modalities and forecasting the behavioral uplift.
 Because everything is deterministic, policymakers can compare “before” and “after” scenarios in a controlled environment.
 3. **Crisis simulation.** Emergency-response drills often require converging data from satellite imagery and IoT sensors.
 The synthetic Acquire layer lets you practice those ingestion paths, test cache eviction policies, and evaluate how quickly the centaur models converge, without touching real crisis data.

-Each scenario reinforces the same point: we can prototype and review behavioural forecasting systems safely.
+Each scenario reinforces the same point: we can prototype and review behavioral forecasting systems safely.
 When someone decides a real deployment is warranted, they already know where the pinch points and ethical questions reside.

 ## How to get involved